drewtempelmeyer/scenic/README.markdown

 # Scenic
 Scenic is an image viewer for beautiful and elegant images.
-Scenic supports themes as most of the work requires CSS.
+Scenic supports themes as most of the work is done through the magical unicorns that is CSS.

 ## How do I use it?
 (Or Quick Start)